TileDB-Inc/TileDB/format_spec/filters/dictionary_encoding.md

 Because the dictionary filter works on variable-sized cells of data, it filters the cell data and offsets combined and its output gets stored in the variable-sized data file, after applying any subsequent filters.
 The fixed-sized data file does not contain any data.

 > [!NOTE]
-> Prior to version 17, when compressing UTF-8 strings with the dictionary filter the offsets buffers was separately filtered as well due to an oversight.
+> Prior to version 13 for ASCII strings and version 17 for UTF-8 strings, the offsets buffers was separately filtered as well due to an oversight.
 Accessing the cell offsets only is generally not useful to implementations.